- Audit on SQL Server (Server Audit)

 In this article I would like to share with you a project that I have been developing since November of 2018 and today has more than 4.500 lines of code, which is a very complete Security Checklist (probably the most complete and comprehensive you will find on the Internet) , with more than 70 Security items to validate your database, including settings and parameters, permissions, programming objects and more!

-After seeing so much companies, developers (and sometimes even DBAs) neglecting the security part, where we see environments where the application uses the "sa" user, we find thousands of attempts to connect with the wrong password and no one does anything , NO BACKUP environments and so many other nonsense, we decided to create a very practical and easy way to quickly get an overview of how instance security is doing, in a friendly format and with technical information at the same time, allowing to easily export to Excel and demonstrate to the customer the various problems encountered, the impact this can have on the environment and how to solve it.
+After so much watching companies, developers (and sometimes DBAs themselves) neglect the security part, where we see environments where the application uses the "sa" user, we find thousands of attempts to connect with the wrong password and nobody does anything , NO BACKUP environments and so many other nonsense, we decided to create a very practical and easy way to quickly get an overview of how instance security is doing, in a friendly format and with technical information at the same time, allowing to easily export to Excel and demonstrate to the customer the various problems encountered, the impact this can have on the environment and how to solve it.

 Know in this article the ultimate solution to the vast majority of your SQL Server security issues.